 Pregnancy can cause some nutrient deficiencies that your female dog needs to maintain a healthy coat.
 Because of the growing puppies inside her, it can benefit your mama dog to give her an extra boost with a supplement.

 However, shedding can occur more than usual during this time.
 She might shed out of season or in the days before she gives birth upwards of a few weeks after.
 If your dog is pregnant, you can discuss with your vet, whether should you add some vitamins and minerals to her diet.
-But, don`t worry about shedding, when your dog gets back her calcium level back, excessive shedding will stop.
+But, don`t worry about shedding, when your dog gets her calcium level back, excessive shedding will stop.

 Serious illness can cause shedding